EXPERTISE

 Notable experience includes:

-• Acting for an investment entity on a US $74 million funds dispute relating to the wrongful issuance of warrant shares in favour of the fund manager, including overseeing applications for urgent injunctive relief in the BVI and Cayman Courts and acting on an expedited LCIA arbitration.
+• Acting for an investment entity on a US $74 million funds arbitration relating to the wrongful issuance of warrant shares, including overseeing applications for urgent injunctive relief in the BVI and Cayman Courts and acting on an expedited LCIA arbitration.

 • Advising a regional entity on a US $4.3 billion claim threatened in the ADGM Courts pursuant to the ADGM Insolvency Regulations.

-• Acting for a global Bank on enforcement of a US $75 million debt, including actions to enforce bounced cheques, mortgages, rental assignment rights and advising on various recovery options in the DIFC, UAE and UK.
+• Acting for a global Bank on enforcement of a US $75 million debt, including actions to enforce bounced cheques, mortgages, rental assignment rights and advising on various recovery options in the DIFC Courts, UAE Courts and UK Courts.

 • Acting on a US $190 million professional negligence claim against a firm of solicitors relating to alleged negligence in the conduct of a financing transaction.